k1kolev/info/information/services/index.md

 These services aim to ensure an active **fail-safe protection** and continuous **improvement** of the implemented @@name solution, the way it's used, and the business logic built for the specific client.

+The end goal is to enhance the client's specific @@name platform instance, optimize the covered business processes and their logic, and achieve a continuous, smooth, and secure @@name experience for the client's users.

 > [!Note]
 >
-> Premium services provided by @@name Corporation are exclusive services that are offered
+> Premium services by @@name Corporation are exclusive services that are provided by a team of experts
+> separately from
 >